rqin3/my-project-EDA/README.md

 * Emory University

 ## Project Objective
-The project aims to better understand the role of state-level political parties in healthcare insurance coverage of constituents.
-Through the analysis, it unveils the connection between political party affiliation (Republican or Democratic) on United States residents using data from the United States Census.
-Moreover, the analysis provides a specific value associated with the likelihood based on the state residency’s governor political party.
+The project aims to better understand the role of state-level political affiliation in healthcare insurance coverage of constituents.
+By comparing insurance coverage rates across states governed by Republican versus Democratic leadership, the study seeks to uncover systemic patterns in healthcare accessibility linked to political decision-making.
+Specifically, the analysis generates an empirical estimate of the likelihood of individuals having health insurance based on the political party affiliation of their state’s governor.

 ### Methods Used
 * Data Exploration